 Route 3 Cellar Taproom & Grill

-If you’re looking for traditional pub food like burgers, wings, onion rings and poutine at good prices head to Route 3 Cellar Taproom & Grill in the basement of the building pictured below on McLeod Street.
+If you’re looking for traditional pub food like burgers, wings, onion rings and poutine at good prices head to Route 3 Cellar Taproom & Grill in the basement of the building pictured below on McLeod Street in Liverpool, Nova Scotia.
 There is also bowling available every day but Monday.

 Elliot’s Dining Room, White Point Beach Resort

 If you score the right seat in Elliot’s Dining Room, you can watch the waves roll in onto White Point Beach.
 Colourful chairs give the place a homey atmosphere.
 The menu offers lots of local seafood in various forms, numerous pasta options, along with burgers, a corn and seafood chowder, fish tacos and flatbreads as examples.
 Reservations are highly recommended.

 The Quarterdeck Resort

 With outdoor seating overlooking Summerville Beach and lots of window views, you can’t go wrong with a stop at The Grill at The Quarterdeck Resort.
 They are open daily from 9 AM to 9 PM serving breakfast, lunch, and dinner.
 I loved the vibe of the place and the friendly service, but I did find some prices, particularly for my lobster roll on the high side.
 Still, as a westerner I don’t get to sit by the ocean very often.

 The menu has lots of variety including salads, sandwiches, mussels, coconut shrimp, flatbread, fettucine, and Pad Thai